-As can be observed in Figure~\ref{fig:supp_lookBackWindows}, with increased look-back window sizes, the performance of \modelname is significantly boosted for most datasets, while this is not the case for Transformer-based TSF solutions.
-The results of Exchange-Rate and ILI datasets do not show improved results with a long look-back window, and we attribute it to the lack of seasonal information in these two datasets.
+As shown in Figure~\ref{fig:supp_lookBackWindows}, with increased look-back window sizes, the performance of \modelname is significantly boosted for most datasets (e.g., ETTm1 and Traffic), while this is not the case for Transformer-based TSF solutions.
+Most of their performance fluctuates or gets worse as the input lengths increase.
+To be specific, the results of Exchange-Rate do not show improved results with a long look-back window (from Figure~\ref{fig:supp_lookBackWindows}(m) and (n)), and we attribute it to the low information-to-noise ratio in such financial data.